systemd/mkosi/mkosi/resources/mkosi.md

 The following command line verbs are known:

 `summary`
-:   Outputs a human-readable summary of all options used for building an
+:   Show a human-readable summary of all options used for building the images.
-    image.
-This will parse the command line and `mkosi.conf` file as it would do on `build`, but only output what it is configured for and not actually build anything.
+    This will parse the command line and configuration files, but only print what it is configured for and not actually build or run anything.

+`cat-config`
+:   Output the names and contents of all loaded configuration files. `mkosi`
+    loads a bunch of files from different locations and this command makes it easier to figure out what is configured where.

 `build`
-:   This builds the image based on the settings passed in on the command
+:   Build the image based on the settings passed on the command line and in the
-    line or read from configuration files.
-This command is the default if no verb is explicitly specified.
-If any command line arguments are specified, these are passed directly to the build script if one is defined.
+    configuration files.
+This command is the default if no verb is specified.
+    Any command line arguments specified after the verb will be passed directly to the build script, if one is defined.

 `shell`
 :   This builds the image if it is not built yet, and then invokes